Relocating to Singapore

 - Personal income tax: Persons who relocate to Singapore find that Singapore is one of a few jurisdictions having a system of taxation which is territorial.
 In fact this means that residents of Singapore only need to pay personal income tax on income which is accruing in, or derived from a Singaporean source.
 Any income accruing outside the jurisdiction, or derived from a foreign source remains tax exempt (with the exception of income from partnerships).❝ Singapore offers an attractive territorial tax system ❞The personal income tax rate is progressive.
-The maximum rate is 20% and applies to such net income as exceeds SGD 320.000 (about 240.000 USD).
-As of 2017 the maximum rate will be 22%.
+The maximum rate is 22% and applies to such net income as exceeds SGD 320.000 (about 240.000 USD).
 Capital gains are not taxable unless qualified as business income.

 - Wealth tax: Singapore does not impose a net wealth tax on its residents.